 - How severe are your symptoms?

-- Have you recently consumed any raw meats or meat that wasn't fully cooked?
+- Have you recently consumed raw or undercooked meat?

 - Do you own or care for a cat?
 Who changes the litter box?